Michael Jones Solicitor home page

 What is "immigration assistance"?

-In Australia, a person who gives "immigration assistance" for a fee must in most cases either be a legal practitioner holding a current Australian legal practising certificate or a Registered Migration Agent.
-The only exceptions are: Members of Parliament; government officials; some close family members; diplomats, consular officers or officials of international organisations.
-A person nominating or sponsoring another person for a visa may also give immigration assistance to that person (Migration Act 1958 s 280).
+In Australia, a person who gives "immigration assistance" for a fee must be a legal practitioner holding a current Australian legal practising certificate or a Registered Migration Agent.
+The penalty for anyone else charging a fee for immigration assistance is imprisonment for 10 years (Migration Act 1958 s 281).

 Who is a "lawyer"?

-In Australia, as in most countries, a person who charges for legal services must not only have legal qualifications but must also hold a current practising certificate.
+In Australia, as in most countries, a person who provides legal services must not only have legal qualifications but must also hold a current practising certificate.
 These certificates are renewed each year subject to the lawyer having current professional indemnity insurance and meeting other requirements such as completion of a certain amount of continuing legal education and an independent external examination of any trust account he or she operates.
 If the lawyer has been disciplined, the practising certificate may be refused or have special limitations placed on it.
 For the first few years after qualifying, all practising certificates are subject to a condition that the lawyer must work under the supervision of a more experienced practitioner.

 Some people may call themselves "lawyers" and advertise that they have legal qualifications, or that they are "admitted to practise" in a State or Federal Court.
 They might even publish a copy of their degree or admission certificate on their website.
 But being admitted to practise is something a lawyer usually only does once in a lifetime, just after graduating.
 It doesn't mean they have a current practising certificate or are allowed to charge for legal services.
 They may have some legal knowledge, not necessarily recent, but may not have lawyer's professional indemnity insurance or be covered by a fidelity fund to protect their clients against fraud.
 If a person says they are a lawyer but doesn't have a current practising certificate, you are entitled to ask why not?
 Have they ever worked under supervision?
 Have they been refused for disciplinary reasons?
 What level of insurance or other protection do they offer you?
 Just how long ago did they last open a law text book?